 CT-based attenuation correction

 PET image data scanned with PET-CT scanners is attenuation corrected using data from CT (computed tomography).
 Although CT-based attenuation correction is generally reliable, patient movement and remains of CT contrast media may cause quantitative errors and image artefacts.
+Respiratory movement causes differences in CT-based attenuation map and the actual attenuation during PET scan, which may cause bias (Chin et al., 2003).

 MR-based attenuation correction